CRISPR Remission™ Library

 Conference Recognition

-CRISPR Remission™ was accepted for presentation at CRISPRMED26, a leading international conference focused on genomic medicine, gene editing, and translational therapeutics.
+CRISPR Remission™ was presented at CRISPRMED26, a leading international conference focused on genomic medicine, gene editing, and translational therapeutics.
 The abstract, “CRISPR Remission: A Flare-Aware Gene Editing Pathway Engine for Immune-Volatile Chronic Disease,” was reviewed within an international scientific environment spanning gene therapy, oncology, rare disease research, computational genomics, and pharmaceutical development.

 Reviewers included researchers and scientific leaders from institutions across Europe, as well as industry representation from AstraZeneca, reflecting cross-sector evaluation of the concept’s relevance to real-world therapeutic development.
 This positioning underscores the growing recognition of immune volatility, patient heterogeneity, and flare dynamics as critical factors in the safe and effective deployment of gene editing technologies.